When your family is under the weather, use these remedies to stay hydrated, supported and entertained during the long days of sniffles.

 - Humidifiers: Cool mist humidifiers always make a difference for sick baby sleep.
 They help a runny nose and a dry cough.
 Some diffusers, like the Frida Cool Mist Diffuser, allow for essential oils to be diffused during rest as well.

-- Tea time: explore a box of caffeine free fruit teas together, and perhaps, you may find a favorite for future treats or storytimes!
+- Tea time: explore a box of caffeine free fruit teas together, and perhaps, you may find a favorite for future treats or story times!

-5 Ways to Feed the Gut
+5 Remedies to Support the Gut

 Pair liquids with nutrient dense foods that are high in vitamins and minerals.
 These come the most abundantly with fruits and vegetables.
 Hide them in a non-dairy smoothie if you have to!

 - Chicken noodle soup: aim for a wide net to capture as many vitamins and minerals for the fighting body.
 The more spices and veggies, the better!
 Think: celery, onion, garlic, carrot, spinach, parsnip, kale.
+Broth provides good fats, collagen and protein for little tummies with little appetite.

-- 2. Kombucha: “Healthade” (for adults) and “Humm” for littles in moderation, are our favorites.
+- Kombucha: “Healthade” (for adults) and “Humm” for littles in moderation, are our favorites.

 - Vitamin C: orange slices, lemon in tea, blueberries, elderberries